JaredsWebApplications/Cella-Ant-x15/README.md

 ## ZIP CONTENTS:

+NOTE: (brian) will finish adding the remaining files and short descriptions.

   File readme.txt   |   This file

   File Display.js   |   This file contains 2 functions that initially
                     build and maintain the environment.
                     setup(): to be run when a webpage initially runs draw(): updates the program every frame.

   File Grid.js      |   This file provides the instantiation of cells,
                     a matrix conatainig said cells and logic to change the color cells at arbitrary positions
                     Contains the implementations for 3 classes, needed